HCS Score

 MemeCore is scored across 7 Shariah principles with a total of 100 points.

 On Financial Exposure Risk, weighted at 25%, MemeCore scores 24 out of 25.
-The strongest score in the assessment — reflecting that the token itself isn't directly connected to interest-based financial products.
+The strongest score in the assessment, reflecting that the token itself is not directly connected to interest-based financial products.

 On Gharar and Uncertainty, weighted at 15%, MemeCore scores 8 out of 15.
 Extreme uncertainty around the project's purpose, value drivers, and long-term sustainability.
-This is among the lowest Gharar scores we've issued.
+This is among the lowest Gharar scores we have issued.

 On Maysir and Speculation, weighted at 15%, MemeCore scores 6 out of 15.
-The lowest Maysir score in our analysis series.
+Among the lowest Maysir scores in our analysis series.
 Speculative trading driven by social sentiment rather than productive utility is the dominant characteristic of MemeCore's market activity.

 On Utility and Real Use, weighted at 10%, MemeCore scores 3 out of 10.
 Extremely limited real-world utility.
 There is no significant application, service, or infrastructure that MemeCore provides beyond the token itself and its community.